 Example 2: A company needed to ensure that a recent shipment of beach balls was free of polyvinyl chloride (PVC) and phthalates before sending them off to be sold.
 FTIR analysis determined that the beach balls did in fact contain PVC, which allowed the company to avoid a product recall.

 See more examples of FTIR analysis at work in the manufacturing industry.

 - Accurate identification of compounds.
 In fact, samples as small as 10-20 microns can be supplied for FTIR analysis using the microscope attachment, allowing for identification of sample particles, residues, films, or fibers.

 - Analysis with little or no harm to the sample.

 - Sample information is collected accurately and at high speed, enabling our team of analytical scientists to turn expedited requests around in as little as 24-48 hours.

-- FTIR is a bulk analysis method; small amounts of one material mixed in with a larger amount of another may not be seen and combinations of unknowns can be difficult to identify.
+- Fourier Transform Infrared Spectroscopy is a bulk analysis method; small amounts of one material mixed in with a larger amount of another may not be seen and combinations of unknowns can be difficult to identify.
 These limitations can be overcome by using chemical extractions and/or spectral subtractions to isolate the smaller constituents or individual components of a mixture.

 Sample Preparation & Requirements